Neguinho de Zé Ferreira: May 21

-The shooting started on May 21 some time between 16:00 and 18:00 in a remote area near São Gonçalo do Amarante, where Ferreira killed taxi driver Francisco Marques Carneiro, who was dating his ex-wife and made comments about him being a homosexual, with a shot to the forehead.
+The shooting started on May 21 some time between 16:00 and 18:00 in a remote area near São Gonçalo do Amarante, where Ferreira killed taxi driver Francisco Marques Carneiro, who was dating Ferreira's ex-wife and made comments about him being homosexual, with a shot to the forehead.
 After putting the body in the trunk of the Fiat Palio, Ferreira drove to his friend Francisco de Assis Ramos dos Santos, where he arrived around 18:00, inviting him, as well as Valdenice Ribeiro da Silva to join him for a ride.
 Questioned after the murders why they had helped Ferreira and did not seize one of their multiple opportunities to flee, dos Santos and da Silva stated that they were intimidated by the gunman, who threatened to kill them and their families if they tried to escape.

 Together they drove to the home of Elias dos Anjos Pimenta in Santo Antônio do Potengi, arriving there at about 19:30.
-After Pimenta, who owed Ferreira R$10, had joined the trio they drove to Ferreira's father-in-law, Baltazar Jorge de Sá, whom they asked to help with the delivery of a cow.
+After Pimenta, who owed Ferreira R$10 (equivalent to about R$ or US$ in 2025), had joined the trio, they drove to Ferreira's father-in-law, Baltazar Jorge de Sá, whom they asked to help with the delivery of a cow.
 At a coppice Ferreira ordered his father-in-law and Pimenta to kneel down and shot them dead.

-Ferreira and his two companions subsequently drove to the house of Manoel Brito Marcolino, a farmer with whom Ferreria previously had an argument, in which he demanded that Marcolino should stop spreading rumors about his manhood.
+Ferreira and his two companions subsequently drove to the house of Manoel Brito Marcolino, a farmer with whom Ferreria previously had an argument, in which he demanded that Marcolino should stop spreading rumors about Ferreria being gay.
 They arrived there at approximately 20:30 and asked him to help them buy a shotgun.
 João Maria Silva de Lima, who was visiting Marcolino, offered to join them.
-Ferreira eventually killed them both for spreading rumors he was a homosexual.
+Ferreira eventually killed them both for spreading rumors he was homosexual.